gokyuzugokturk/igotek-neptune-prover-hiveos/README.md

 Video Tutorial: https://www.youtube.com/watch?v=WzOrcKVx-Xg

 A high-performance GPU Solo-mining software for Neptune Cash (NPT) cryptocurrency, optimized for NVIDIA GPUs with 21GB+ VRAM.
+I'm not the pool owner.
+I'm not the miner dev.
+All fees goes to the its developers.

 Prerequisites
 HiveOS